ntoll/being_together/CODE_OF_CONDUCT.md

 # On Being Together

 ```
-When working together or if things go wrong,
+When being together, especially if things go wrong,
 we acknowledge and work through differences.
 In so doing, we transform and enlarge each other.